HuiGuanLab/DL-DKD/README.md

 ## Reference
 ```
-@inproceedings{dong2023dual,
-  title={Dual learning with dynamic knowledge distillation for partially relevant video retrieval},
+@article{dong2025dual,
+  title={Dual Learning with Dynamic Knowledge Distillation and Soft Alignment for Partially Relevant Video Retrieval},
-  author={Dong, Jianfeng and Zhang, Minsong and Zhang, Zheng and Chen, Xianke and Liu, Daizong and Qu, Xiaoye and Wang, Xun and Liu, Baolong},
+  author={Dong, Jianfeng and Huang, Lei and Liu, Daizong and Chen, Xianke and Yang, Xun and Lin, Changting and Wang, Xun and Wang, Meng},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
-  pages={11302--11312},
-  year={2023}
+  journal={arXiv preprint arXiv:2510.12283},
+  year={2025}
 }
 ```
 ## Acknowledgement